CommandRunner/command-runner/README.md

 ## Recommended Usage

 - Edit the commands you'd like to save directly in commands.txt so you can organize everything properly.
-If you't dont care about organization then go ahead and use the save command funciton directly.
+If you dont care about organization then go ahead and use the save command funciton directly.
 - Share your playbooks with people to get different ideas of what tools to use or not to use.